 Frequently asked questions about the gold price

-What is the gold price today per kilo?
+Why is the gold price rising so quickly?

-What does the historical gold price tell us about the future?
+What does the historical gold price indicate about future trends?

 Disclaimer: This article is not intended to be professional investment advice or a recommendation to make certain investments.